FreeDisciplina/BlockCiphersOnAVR/README.md

-# PRINCE_LED_RECTANGLE_AVR
+# Introduction
-Bitsliced Implementations of the PRINCE, LED, RECTANGLE, SIMON and SPECK Block Ciphers on AVR 8-bit Microcontrollers<br>
+Bitsliced Implementations in CBC and CTR modes of Lightweight Block Ciphers on AVR 8-bit Microcontroller<br>